selenium-compose/selenium-compose.io/content/actions/clear.md

 menu:
   docs:
     parent: "actions"
-    weight: 5
+    weight: 2
 draft: false
 toc: true
 ---

-`clear` waits until the WebElement(s) is present in the DOM to clear its value unless `ignore_presence` has been set to `true`.
+`clear` waits until at least one WebElement is present in the DOM to clear its value unless `ignore_presence` has been set to `true`.

 {{% note %}}
-Skip using `ignore_presence` property unless you really have to.
-If no WebElement is present the scenario will not fail and continue next steps execution, which may cause confusion in the expected behaviour of the composed scenario or debugging.
+Avoid using `ignore_presence` property unless you really have to.
+If no WebElement is present the scenario will not fail and continue next steps execution, which may cause confusion in the expected behaviour of the composed scenario.
 {{% /note %}}

 If found WebElement(s) is a text entry element, `clear` will clear the value.
 Has no effect on other